 Wanda plans to spend the $500 million to reduce debt and improve AMC’s theaters, Gerardo Lopez, chief executive officer of the U.S. company, said in an interview.
 Those include upgrades to show Imax and 3-D movies, and adding more bars and dining options, he said.

-AMC’s new owners may start shopping for smaller acquisitions in the U.S., putting the company in competition with Regal Entertainment Group (RGC) and Cinemark Holdings Inc. (CNK), U.S. chains that have said they are interested in buying smaller companies, said Eric Wold, a San Francisco-based analyst for B. Riley & Co.
+AMC’s new owners may start shopping for smaller acquisitions in the U.S., putting the company in competition with Regal Entertainment Group (RGC:US) and Cinemark Holdings Inc. (CNK:US), U.S. chains that have said they are interested in buying smaller companies, said Eric Wold, a San Francisco-based analyst for B. Riley & Co.

 The deal may also strengthen the new company’s hand in negotiating with Mississauga, Ontario-based Imax, Wold said.